Bibliography for Tracing French Noble Families

 Imagine all the indexes, inventories, guides, and research tools for the Western manuscripts of the Bibliothèque nationale on microfiche and that is what is in this collection.
 The most important item for genealogists researching French nobles is the "Table alphabétique du Cabinet des titres" (Noms de famille des 6 premières séries, 10 vol. manuscrits).
 This is the same as bound volumes found at the library under the title "Répertoire alphabétique des séries généalogiques de l'ancien cabinet des titres de la Bibliothèque nationale" (mss., 10 vols., in-fol.1898).
 The original index is on the shelve near the doorway as you enter the Department of Manuscripts.
 This index is the key to the crucial Cabinet des titres, that is, the Office of Noble Titles.
 In these titles you will find evidence submitted to document nobility and proving noble status back several generations.
 You will find the papers of the juges d'armes (Judges of Arms)with one exception, all members of the Hozier familyand the papers of Bernard Chérin, généalogiste des Ordres du roi (Genealogist of the King's Orders).
 On this index you will find out what parts of the Cabinet des titres hold documents concerning the surname you are researching.
 Many of the indexes listed under the Libraries and Archives Guides section of this web page can also be found in this microfiche set.
 You are more likely to find this microfiche set at larger university graduate libraries.

-Grando, Denis, and Christophe Levantal, eds., in collaboration with Daniel Catan and Christian Robert-Leroy, Répertoire alphabétique des six séries généalogiques du Cabinet des titres de la Bibliothèque nationale de France, CD-ROM, based on the original index prepared under the direction of Ulysse Robert (Paris: Générep, 2001).
+Grando, Denis, and Christophe Levantal, eds., in collaboration with Daniel Catan and Christian Robert-Leroy, Répertoire alphabétique des six séries généalogiques du Cabinet des titres de la Bibliothèque nationale de France, CD, based on the original index prepared under the direction of Ulysse Robert (Paris: Générep, 2001).

 Arnaud, Etienne.
 Répertoire des généalogies françaises imprimées.
 3 vols.
 Paris: Privately printed by the author, 1978-1981.